 Some Sea Cucumbers may release coelenterate venom after consuming stinging cells (nematocysts).
 Since Sea Cucumbers move slowly and are not aggressive, harm only results from intentional contact.

-Does Sea Cucumber have a brain?
+Do Sea Cucumbers have a brain?

 The genuine brain and true sensory organs are absent from Sea Cucumbers.
 Instead, a sophisticated network of neurons aids in the perception of touch and light.
 Although Sea Cucumbers come in a variety of colors, they often blend in nicely with their natural surroundings.